-There are two semester grading periods.
-Report cards will be issued at two intervals during each semester.
+There are four grading periods and two semesters.
+Report cards will be issued at one interval during each semester.
 These intervals are approximately nine weeks in length.
 Parents are responsible for monitoring the academic progress of their son/daughter throughout the semester.